GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 - [ ] Creates an IAM service account for Workload Identity and an IAM service account to be used as a custom node pool service account.
 - [ ] Configures the cluster for Workload Identity.
 - [ ] Creates a Google Cloud Storage bucket.
-- [ ] Creates a Vertex TensorBoard instanc
+- [ ] Creates a Vertex TensorBoard instance

 In the second stage, the [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://kueue.sigs.k8s.io/docs/concepts/cluster_queue/) custom resources are installed and Kueue is configured as described in the previous section.